If you want to keep your pages in the SERP, you have to make sure they're indexed often.

 Freshness and popularity aside, one thing is clear:

-And so, let’s look at how fixing those issues will help boost your visibility.
+Let’s look at how fixing those issues through crawl budget optimization will help boost your visibility.

 They provide web visitors with reference to additional content they might find useful.
 In the process, internal links inform Google of other relevant pages on your site and even the keywords for which you’d like them to rank.